alexander-e-andrews/DirectoryProfanityFinder/README.md

 I built this tool as I often print('profanity') when debugging, and they should be removed before submission

 # How to Run
+pip install profanity-check
-Add any folders or files to ignore to ignore.setting Add file type endings to accepted.settings
+Add any folders or files to ignore to ignore.setting
+Add file type endings to accepted.settings
 Run main.py and enter the directory you wish to explore, this should be your project directory

 In Visual Studio, ctrl + click to directly follow links